Last updated on 2026-03-27

 Program overview

-The Mental Health Intervention (MHI) program is an eight-month graduate certificate designed to equip students with specialized knowledge in mental health intervention.
+The Mental Health Intervention (MHI) program is an Ontario College Graduate Certificate designed to equip students with specialized knowledge in mental health intervention.
 This program enhances skills and increases employability in the mental health field.
-It emphasizes understanding mental health issues while addressing stigma in both personal and professional contexts.
+It emphasizes understanding mental health issues while addressing stigma in personal and professional contexts.
 Students will explore various theoretical and practical approaches to mental health, including crisis intervention skills and trauma-informed counseling.
-The program also focuses on holistic and collaborative care planning tailored to individual and family needs.
+The program is structured to foster holistic and collaborative care planning tailored to individual and family needs.

 Program structure

-The Mental Health Intervention program is structured to be completed in 2 semesters (8 months).
-It is offered in a hybrid delivery format, combining online coursework with in-person learning requirements.
-Key features of the program include:
+The Mental Health Intervention program is structured over a duration of 2 semesters (8 months), providing a comprehensive learning experience.
+The program is offered in a hybrid delivery format, combining online coursework with in-person learning requirements.
+Students are expected to attend campus for certain components of the program.

-• Unique Community Outreach course in the second semester, focusing on innovative practices in mental health.
+- Community Outreach course in the second semester, focusing on innovative practices in mental health

-• Collaboration with fellow students to develop original modules based on best practices in mental health detection, prevention, and outreach.
+- Collaboration with peers to develop original modules based on best practices

 Featured Experiences